kimtth/awesome-azure-openai-llm/README.md

 - [TokenAttention](https://github.com/ModelTC/lightllm) an attention mechanism that manages key and value caching at the token level. [git](https://github.com/ModelTC/lightllm/blob/main/docs/TokenAttention.md)

 - [Flash Attention](https://arxiv.org/abs/2205.14135) & [FlashAttention-2](https://arxiv.org/abs/2307.08691): An method that reorders the attention computation and leverages classical techniques (tiling, recomputation).
 Instead of storing each intermediate result, use kernel fusion and run every operation in a single kernel in order to avoid memory read/write overhead. [git](https://github.com/Dao-AILab/flash-attention) -> Compared to a standard attention implementation in PyTorch, FlashAttention-2 can be up to 9x faster

+### **Language Modeling Is**

+- [Language Modeling Is Compression](https://arxiv.org/abs/2309.10668): Lossless data compression, while trained primarily on text, compresses ImageNet patches to 43.4% and LibriSpeech samples to 16.4% of their raw size, beating domain-specific compressors like PNG (58.5%) or FLAC (30.3%).

 ## **Section 7** : List of OSS LLM & Generative AI Landscape